fixthetracking/Bitcoin-Cash-FAQ/Basics/What caused Bitcoin Cash and Bitcoin to split.md

-## What caused Bitcoin Cash and Bitcoin to split?
+## What Caused Bitcoin Cash and Bitcoin to Split?
 <details><summary></summary>

 Bitcoin Cash (BCH) and Bitcoin (BTC) shared a history until August 1, 2017.
 That’s when a “hard fork” happened which deliberately caused a network split.
 A hard fork is simply a change in the rules of the network to either add new features or to fix a bug.
 Some people refer to hard forks as “upgrades” and they don’t have to lead to network splits.